migratingdragons/mobit-device-magic-proxy/INSTALL.md

 ## Configuration

-1. Update the `config.json` file in the `hello-world` directory with your form namespaces and destination URLs:
+1. Update the `config.json` file in the `device-magic-proxy` directory with your form namespaces and destination URLs:
    ```json
    [
      {